RebeccaWPerry/codingforcrafting/README.md

 # codingforcrafting

-Examples of Using Coding for Fiber Arts Projects:
+Examples of using coding for fiber arts projects:
 * Creating and modifying patterns
 * Finding and selecting patterns
 * Robotic handiwork (knitting machine, embroidery machine)